The Butterfly House – A One Bedroom Casita on a Budget

 Digging a Well in the Sand

 If you happened to notice our post from a couple of months ago, we bought a beachfront concession lot in North Nicaragua.
 To catch up on that dramatic story, click here.
-After finalizing the purchase, the next step was to … Continue reading
+After finalizing the purchase, the next step was to find water.
+The lot is located right on the beach, with an estuary that goes …

 Building a Bodega on the Ridge at Suenos – Part 2

 In part 2 of the bodega construction process the floor is poured and the roof is on.
-If you want to refresh your memory with the purpose of this building and our strategy for building it, click here to read the … Continue reading
+If you want to refresh your memory with the purpose of this building and our strategy for building it, click here to read the blog post of Part 1.
+This is what we came back to after being in …

 Belgian IPA homebrew “Belguraguan”